funmaker/Hybooru/API.md

 # Api Documentation

-Hybooru offers REST API for fetching posts and tags.
+Hybooru offers REST API for fetching data and managment.
 All requests are done over HTTP.
-Requests should be url-encoded.
-Responses are serialized to JSON.
+GET requests should be url-encoded, POST requests should be sent as json inside http body.
+Responses are sent as jsons as well.

 ## GET /api/post